PencilVoid/neocities-pencilvoid/site/_gallery_items/walkin.md

 thumbnail-alt-text: >-
   Thumbnail for gallery item "walkin.png".
 It depicts a bust of an anthropomorphic pine tree.
 caption: >-
-  I meant to do a little more with this one but I didn't and when I got back to it I decided it was fine as it was.
-Very rarely do I draw more than one character in one image. <br>
-  I promise Yona is very entertained, he just tends towards blank facial expressions.

 pixelated-thumbnail: true
 images:
   - img1: